samridht23/blog/content/posts/neovim_configuration_guide.md

 `init.lua` is a Lua script file that is used as a configuration file for Neovim and also it is the staring point of our configuration.

-Our **neovim** config file structure
+Our **neovim** configuration file structure

 ```
 |-- lua
 |   |--core
         |--init.lua
 |   |--plugins
+        |--init.lua
 |-- .gitignore
 |-- init.lua
 ```

 Lua offers a high-level function to load and run libraries called `require` and when you run require('core'), Lua look for file name "core.lua" in the current directory or in any of the directories specified in the package.path variable.
 If it finds the file, it loads and executes it.
 If "core.lua" is not found, Lua looks for a directory named "core" instead.
 If it finds the directory, it looks for an "init.lua" file inside that directory and loads and executes it.

-First we will config main settings provide by neovim api
+First we will configure main settings provide by neovim api

 > lua/core/init.lua